teler-sh/teler/README.md

 ### from Binary

 The installation is easy.
-You can download a prebuilt binary from [releases page](https://github.com/kitabisa/teler/releases), unpack and run! or run with
+You can download a prebuilt binary from [releases page](https://github.com/kitabisa/teler/releases), unpack and run! or run with:

 ```bash
 ▶ curl -sSfL 'https://github.com/kitabisa/teler/raw/master/install.sh' | sh -s -- -b /usr/local/bin